nimom38/cmpe-283-assignment-2/README.md

 ## Q1.
 For each member in your team, provide 1 paragraph detailing what parts of the lab that member implemented / researched.

+- ## Hemang Huria(016123146)

+  - Created VM inside a VM.
+  - For some reasons, we were unable to create VM inside a VM in conventional way, so figured out a way to use Chrome Remote Desktop client after hours of research
+  - Wrote test scripts to test the newly added cpuid functionality and verify things are working as expected
+  - Took decision to use virt-manager after doing some research.
+  - Improved the doc and suggested we cut the clutter by removing redundant screenshots because all the great open-source tool documentations rightfully do not provide screenshots when demonstrating step by step instructions.

 - ## Mohaimin Iqbal Gazi(017454489)
   - Created virtual machine on Google Cloud engine